fionera/tttnsd/README.md

 The id enpoint returns the data for the given item_id.

 Response:
 `00` means that the content is a String
 `01` means that the content is a href
+`02` means that the content is a torrent info hash

 ```
 00 CONTENT